dhimasardinata/caxe/README.md

 cargo install caxe
 ```

-### Option 3: Manual Download

-Download the latest binary from [Releases](https://github.com/dhimasardinata/caxe/releases/latest) and add it to your PATH.

 ## 🚀 Quick Start

 ### Interactive Mode

-Simply run `cx new` without arguments to start the wizard.
+Simply run `cx` or `cx new` without given name to start the wizard.

 ```bash
 cx new